fwmechanic/k_edit/tabs.md

 From the PWB 2.0 manual:

-    "The Filetab switch determines the width of a tab field for displaying tab (ASCII 9) characters in the file.
-The width of a tab field determines how blanks are translated when the `realtabs` switch is set to no.  The Filetab switch does not affect the cursor-movement functions `tab` and `backtab`."
+    The Filetab switch determines the width of a tab field for displaying tab (ASCII 9) characters in the file.
+The width of a tab field determines how blanks are translated when the `realtabs` switch is set to no.  The Filetab switch does not affect the cursor-movement functions `tab` and `backtab`.

+NOTE: K offers a function `ftab` which allows interactive changing of this setting (and other tab-related settings) with immediate observation of the effect of this change).
+This most often useful in cases where a user has "interesting" editor settings which (a) allows variable tabwidth settings (just like K/M/PWB) yet does not provide means for ensuring that the resulting edited file contains consistently formatted (use of either HTABs or spaces) indenting (such as K/M/PWB's `tabconv`/`entab`), but instead encourages the user to indent with (manually/variably) using either HTABs or spaces depending on whether the user hit the tab or spacebar key on any given line's indentation.
+The resulting mess is annoying to attempt to read, since the reader is left to guess which `tabwidth` setting is needed to achieve coherent viewing of the source-file's indentation.  `ftab` makes this guessing (by trial and error) fast and easy.

-## tabconv: (MS: `entab`) switch
+## `tabconv`: (MS: `entab`) switch

 Default value: `tabconv:0`

 From the PWB 2.0 manual:

-    "The entab switch controls how PWB converts blanks on modified lines.
+    The entab switch controls how PWB converts blanks on modified lines.
     PWB converts blanks only on the lines that you modify.

-    "When the `realtabs` switch is set to yes, tab characters are converted.
+    When the `realtabs` switch is set to yes, tab characters are converted.
     When `realtabs` is set to no, tab characters are not converted.

-    "The entab switch can have the following values:
+    The entab switch can have the following values:

-    "0: Convert all blanks to space (ASCII 32) characters.
+    0: Convert all blanks to space (ASCII 32) characters.

-    "1: Convert blanks outside quoted strings to tabs.
+    1: Convert blanks outside quoted strings to tabs.

        A quoted string is any span of characters enclosed by a pair of single quotation marks or a pair of double quotation marks.
 PWB does not